energinet-open-incubator/innersource-collaboration/meeting-minutes/project-origin-working-session-02-02-2023.md

  @andersfausboll mentioned that he wanted to compressed onboarding guides.
 Scope was not fully clear to @lenucksi but those can be useful.
 Especially if links to matching original sources and passive documentation bits are included.
 How about creating this as a pull request so we can build and enhance them together?
 ## Assignments
 - @lauranolling
-    - Add comment to #64 on reason for closing issue, adress points in checklist and close
+    - ~Add comment to #64 on reason for closing issue, adress points in checklist and close~
+        - Stated that missing points in checklists will be addressed after the partner meeting end of Feb.
     - Scoping of Open Incubator first draft (shared assignment)
 - @andersfausboll
     - Add diagram to [#67](https://github.com/project-origin/origin-collaboration/issues/67) and add any discussion highlights or other considerations if relevant